The programme was logistically challenging for many reasons, some key challenges include:

 - The 38 Health Centres and Doctors surgeries were geographically spread across Nottinghamshire and were delivered simultaneously.

 - The programme required extensive multi organisation co-ordination to ensure the works did not impact on any day to day operations of the Centres, this included upholding patient/staff confidentiality and liaising with other stakeholders.

 - Some sites were Listed and required specific planning permission in line with English Heritage Guidance to start on site.

 Meetings were held with all Management Teams for the Health Centres and Doctors Surgeries to establish programmes for each site before the project started.
 The Management Teams were able to identify potential risks and delays to the programme at an early stage.
 This process also allowed the Management Teams to inform the contractor of any time periods where work could not be safely conducted and alternative programmes to be agreed.

-- Managing 38 individual projects simultaneously required an experienced Site Manager with a proven track record of delivering similar schemes to over see the project.
-Individual Site Managers with experience in delivering refurbishment work were used to closely manage projects at a micro level to ensure safety and quality requirements were met.
+- Managing 38 individual projects simultaneously required an experienced Site Manager with a proven track record of delivering similar schemes to oversee the project.
+Individual Site Managers with experience in delivering refurbishment work were used to closely managing projects at a micro level to ensure safety and quality requirements were met.